tailcallhq/tailcallhq.github.io/docs/client-tuning.md

 ---
-title: Client Tuning
+title: Optimizing GraphQL Client Performance with Tailcall
-description: Tuning client for performance
+description: Learn how to tune your Tailcall GraphQL client for optimal performance.
+Discover key settings for managing HTTP connections, including HTTP versions, TCP, and QUIC protocols.
+Explore how to use Tailcall's connection pooling, TCP keep-alive, and timeout configurations to enhance your application's performance.
+slug: optimizing-graphql-client-performance-tailcall
 ---

 ### HTTP (Hypertext Transfer Protocol)